md81544/xtarda2/README.md

 to the mothership with one rescued person each time.

 ## To-Do List
+* The game struct is too large and all-encompassing, making unit testing harder, it could be refactored
+* The whole concept of resolution-independence should be addressed just in the display code, with everything else working on a "virtual" resolution of, say, 1920x1280
 * Maybe animation of rescuee floating back down if pod crashes while ascending

 ## Pre-requisites